-It is unreal to test every possible input stream; the reason is it would take a lot of time; consequently, many program paths go unchecked.
+It is unreal to test every possible input stream.
+The reason is that it would take a lot of time and consequently, many program paths go unchecked.

-Black box testing can be supposed testing with deference to the specifications, no need for other knowledge of the program.
+Black box testing can be supposed to be the type of software testing with deference to the specifications, no need for other knowledge of the program.

 So software tester and the programmer can be independent of one another.

 According to the nature of black box testing, the test planning can start as early as the specifications are written.